A New Framework of Multistage Estimation: Abstract

 \section{Abstract}

-In this paper, we have established a unified framework of multistage parametric estimation.
-We demonstrate that a wide spectrum of classical sequential problems such as point estimation with error control, bounded-width confidence intervals, interval estimation following hypothesis testing, construction of confidence sequences, can be cast in the general framework of random intervals.
-We have developed exact methods for the construction of such random intervals in the context of multistage sampling.
-Our sampling schemes are unprecedentedly efficient in terms of sampling effort as compared to existing sampling procedures.
+In this paper, we have established a unified framework of multistage parameter estimation.
+We demonstrate that a wide variety of statistical problems such as fixed-sample-size interval estimation, point estimation with error control, bounded-width confidence intervals, interval estimation following hypothesis testing, construction of confidence sequences, can be cast into the general framework of constructing sequential random intervals with prescribed coverage probabilities.
+We have developed exact methods for the construction of such sequential random intervals in the context of multistage sampling.
+In particular, we have established inclusion principle and coverage tuning techniques to control and adjust the coverage probabilities of sequential random intervals.
+We have obtained concrete sampling schemes which are unprecedentedly efficient in terms of sampling effort as compared to existing procedures.

 \sect{Introduction}

 Parameter estimation is a fundamental area of statistical inference, which enjoys numerous applications in various fields of sciences and engineering.
 Specially, it is of ubiquitous significance to estimate, via sampling, the parameters of binomial, Poisson, hypergeometrical, and normal distributions.
 In general, a parameter estimation problem can be formulated as follows.
 Let $X$ be a random variable defined in a probability space $(\Om, \mscr{F}, \Pr )$.
 Suppose the distribution of $X$ is determined by an unknown parameter $\se$ in a parameter space $\Se$.
 In many applications, it is desirable to construct a random interval which includes $\se$ with a prescribed level of confidence from random samples $X_1, X_2, \cd$ of $X$.
 This problem is so fundamental that it has been persistent issues of research in probability, statistics and other relevant fields (see, e.g., \cite{Desu, Gosh, Govindarajulu, MukSi, GR1986, Wald} and the references therein).
 Despite the richness of literature devoted to such issues, existing approaches may suffer from the drawbacks of lacking either efficiency or rigorousness.
 Such drawbacks are mainly due to two frequently-used methods of designing sampling schemes.
 The first method is to seek a worst-case solution based on the assumption that the true parameter $\se$ is included in an interval $[a, b] \subseteq \Se$.
 Since it is difficult to have tight bounds for the unknown parameter $\se$, such a worst-case method can lead to overly wasteful sample size if the interval $[a, b]$ is too wide.
 Moreover, if the true value of $\se$ is not included in $[a, b]$, the resultant sample size can be misleading.
 The second method is to employ asymptotic theories such as large deviations theory, Brownian motion theory, diffusion theory and nonlinear renewal theory in the design and analysis of sampling schemes (see, \cite{Dembo, Lai, Siegmund, Vara, Woodroofe} and the references therein).
 Undoubtedly, asymptotic techniques may offer approximate solutions and important insight for the relevant problems.
 Since any asymptotic theory holds only if the sample size tends to infinity and, unfortunately, any practical sampling scheme must be of a finite sample size, it is inevitable for an asymptotic method to introduce unknown error in the resultant approximate solution.